zincsearch/zincsearch-docs/docs/ZincObserve/quickstart.md

         helm install zinc helm/zinc -n zinc

-    ZincSearch can be made available with an ingress or port-forward:
+    ZincObserve can be made available with an ingress or port-forward:

-        kubectl -n zinc port-forward svc/zinc 4080:4080
+        kubectl -n zinc port-forward svc/zinc 5080:5080

-    Now point your browser to [http://localhost:4080](http://localhost:4080) and login
+    Now point your browser to [http://localhost:5080](http://localhost:5080) and login